stnolting/neoTRNG/README.md

 NUM_INV_DELAY = 2
 ```

-:warning: This analysis evaluates the **raw TRNG data** obtained directly from the neoTRNG module.
+:information_source: This analysis evaluates the **raw TRNG data** obtained directly from the neoTRNG module.
 No additional post-processing has been applied to the data at all.

 The NEORV32 test program used to sample and send random data via UART (at 115200 baud) to a host computer can be found in the